section-engineering-education/engineering-education/articles/clustering-in-unsupervised-ml/index.md

 #### Why Clustering is Important
 Clustering is important because of the following reasons;
 + Through clusters, attributes of different entities can be profiled.
-This can subsequently enable users to sort data and analyze specific groups using these attributes.
+This can subsequently enable users to sort data and analyze specific groups.
 + Clustering enables businesses to approach customer segments differently based on their similarities and attributes.
 This helps in profit maximization.
 + It can help in dimensionality reduction if the dataset consists of too many variables.
 Irrelevant clusters can be identified easily and removed from the dataset.

-#### Types of Clustering in Unsupervised ML
+#### Types of Clustering in Unsupervised Machine Learning
-The main types of clustering in unsupervised machine learning include K-Means, hierarchical clustering, Density-Based Spatial Clustering of Applications with Noise (DBSCAN), and Gaussian Mixtures Model (GMM).
+The main types of clustering in unsupervised machine learning include K-means, hierarchical clustering, Density-Based Spatial Clustering of Applications with Noise (DBSCAN), and Gaussian Mixtures Model (GMM).

 ##### K-Means Clustering
 In K-means clustering, data is grouped in terms of characteristics and similarities.
 K is a letter that represents the number of clusters.
 For example, if K=5, then the number of desired clusters is 5.
 If K=10, then the number of desired clusters is 10.

 ###### Key Concepts
-The two main concepts of K-means clustering are squared euclidean distance and cluster inertia.
+Squared euclidean distance and cluster inertia are the two main concepts in K-means clustering.
 Learning these concepts will help in understanding the algorithm steps of K-means clustering.

 - _Squared Euclidean distance:_ If we have two points x and y, and the dimensional space given by m, the squared Euclidean distance will be given as;
 ![Squared Euclidean Distance](/engineering-education/clustering-in-unsupervised-machine-learning/squared-euclidean-distance.png)